eddyerburgh/blog/_posts/2017-02-08-unit-test-vue-components-beginners.md

   });
 });</code>
 </pre>
-Now we are going to add an <a href="https://medium.com/@mxstbr/npm-scripts-explained-f125e85eb378#.8k1r9ok7a" target="_blank">npm script</a>.
+Now we are going to add an <a rel="noopener" href="https://medium.com/@mxstbr/npm-scripts-explained-f125e85eb378#.8k1r9ok7a" target="_blank">npm script</a>.
 Open up package.json.
 If you used npm init, there will be a scripts.test property, like this:
 <pre class=""><code class="json">"scripts": {
   "test": "echo \"Error: no test specified\" && exit 1" },</code>